A1vinSmith/OSCP-PWK/README.md

 ### Repo is mostly filled with writeups and scripts.

 # Kali Config via vmware/virtualbox(host on Mac)
+## *Kali 2021 version already using zsh by default.
+You probably won't setup that much
 ### ohmyzsh + powerlevel10K + tmux
 tips for Kali 2020.3: Restart the machine after installing oh-my-zsh.
 It's the most simple way to do it.